LGBTQ+ Partner Loss

 Dec 2024

-Since the 2015 legalization of same-sex marraige in the U.S., societal and legal shifts have changed the context of LGBTQ+ partner loss.
-Building on Bristowe et al.’s (2016)1 systematic review, we examined reserach on LGBTQ+ bereavement published after 2015.
+Since the 2015 legalization of same-sex marraige in the U.S., both social attitudes and legal structures have reshaped the landscape of LGBTQ+ partner loss.
+Building on Bristowe et al.’s (2016)1 systematic review, we examined research on LGBTQ+ bereavement published after 2015.

-Using PRISMA guidelines, we screened 1,656 studies from Psychology Database and PubMed, ultimately including 10 qualitative studies.
-Thematic analysis identified common bereavement reactions and LGBTQ+-specific experiences.
-Findings highlight the need for professional education and interventions tailored to the unique grief experiences of LGBTQ+ people, even in an era of increased legal recognition.
+We followed PRISMA guidelines and screened 1,656 studies from the Psychology Database and PubMed, ultimately including 10 qualitative studies.
+Through thematic analysis, we identified common bereavement reactions and LGBTQ+-specific experiences.
+The findings highlight the ongoing need for professional training and interventions that address the unique aspects of bereavement among LGBTQ+ people, even amid broader legal and social recognition.

 We are currently preparing for submission based on the analyzed results.